 That 23-year old driver is awaiting trial for manslaughter and other charges including not carrying valid insurance and not wearing a seat belt.
 His recent request for a change of venue was denied by a judge.
 Two of the other drivers also face criminal charges.
 The drivers of all four vehicles are the defendants in a civil suit seeking damages for the boy’s death.

 Serious injuries and even death can result in a moment from an accident caused by a drunk driver.
 People who must suffer due to the actions of such negligent drivers deserve help.
-Talking to an attorney at these times may be beneficial.
+Talking to a Kansas City auto accident lawyer at these times may be beneficial.